evnbr/bindery/docs/getting-started.md

 ### Rules and Options

 Rules have options that customize their behavior.
-Sometimes the options are simple, like passing the string `'before'` to `PageBreak`.
+Sometimes the options are simple, like `position: 'before'` in `PageBreak` above.

-For rules that create new elements on the page, you can pass in your own function.
+For rules that create new elements on the page, you'll want to be more specific.
+(This part requires knowing a little bit of javascript).
+You do so by passing in your own function.
 You can use whatever tools you like as long as you return an HTML element, or the text to display.

 {% highlight javascript %}